jordan-wei-taylor/genolearn/doc/index.rst

 GenoLearn
 ##############

-GenoLearn is a machine learning pipeline designed for biologists working with fsm-lite files looking to build a predictive model or identify important patterns.
+GenoLearn is a machine learning pipeline designed for biologists working with genome sequence data looking to build a predictive model or identify important patterns.

 Installation
 ############